Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 continuously ensure anything you change, anywhere, is made the same *everywhere*.

 There are plenty more awesome tweaks you can do from here.
-If, like me, you are a [massive geek and have a dedicated computer](reddit.com/r/homelab) for storage and other miscellany, you can tell that machine to only recieve changes from other devices and *not* to broadcast its changes otherwise.
+If, like me, you are a [massive geek and have a dedicated computer](reddit.com/r/homelab) for storage and other miscellany, you can tell that machine to only receive changes from other devices and *not* to broadcast its changes otherwise.
 As noted in the docs, "This mode is useful for replication mirrors, backup destinations, or other cases where no local modifications are expected or allowed", which is exactly what I've done with my own setup.

-On the other hand, if you have a primary computer that you do most of your work on, and you just want to be able to reference but not nessessary change the files on other devices, you can choose to mark *that* computer to only send changes, ignoring changes on other devices.
+On the other hand, if you have a primary computer that you do most of your work on, and you just want to be able to reference but not necessary change the files on other devices, you can choose to mark *that* computer to only send changes, ignoring changes on other devices.

-Each device can choose to keep a certain number of local versions of files, too: if you accidentaly delete or modify a file and want to undo it, this setting will let you restore an older version.
+Each device can choose to keep a certain number of local versions of files, too: if you accidentally delete or modify a file and want to undo it, this setting will let you restore an older version.

 This is all extra, though.
-The default "send & recieve" setup is going to be just fine for 95% of people.
+The default "send & receive" setup is going to be just fine for 95% of people.

-The best way, ultimately, to find out if you're comfortable making this sort ot change is to try it in a safe and limited manner.
+The best way, ultimately, to find out if you're comfortable making this sort of change is to try it in a safe and limited manner.
 You can install it on two devices, and make a new folder somewhere (really, it can be _anywhere_) called "synced files", then share it.
 Just try dropping something in the folder and looking on the other device.